This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 Considering the wellbeing of learners is critical to any consideration of the use of face coverings.
 Face coverings may need to be provided to certain groups of learners who may be unable to obtain them through other means, if they are recommended by risk assessments.
 Providers should be sensitive to the needs of those who may have exemptions, such as people who have disabilities or other complex needs which means that they cannot correctly use a face covering, or those who are speaking to or providing assistance to someone who is deaf or has any level of hearing loss.
 Providers should put systems in place to ensure that exemptions can be signalled and staff know when and how to challenge those not using face coverings.

 Face coverings are not a replacement for more effective controls such as social distancing and hand hygiene.
-Where a decision is made to use a face covering we would encourage that individuals use recyclable multi-use face coverings and use them correctly, covering the mouth and nose, ensuring hand hygiene before putting on and following removal.
+Where a decision is made to use a face covering we would encourage that individuals use recyclable/multi use face coverings and use them correctly, covering the mouth and nose, ensuring hand hygiene before putting on and following removal.
 The World Health Organization recommends that face coverings should be made up of three layers, but do not need to be medical-grade face masks.
 Guidance on types of face covering, and how to use, wash and dispose of them safely as appropriate to their type is included in the face coverings guidance.

 Safeguarding vulnerable learners and staff

-Where a staff member falls into the extremely vulnerable (ex-shielding) category there is a need to consider working from home as their default position, regardless as to whether national or local health protection measures are in place.
+Where a staff member falls into the clinically extremely vulnerable (ex-shielding) category there is a need to consider working from home as their default position, regardless as to whether national or local health protection measures are in place.
 This will be the most appropriate mitigatory measure in order to take account of their vulnerability.
-Providers and employers should undertake full considerations, taking account of all reasonable measures to minimise the risks of exposure to coronavirus in the workplace setting.
+Providers and employers should undertake full considerations, taking account of reasonable measures to minimise the risks of exposure to coronavirus in the workplace setting.
 The Welsh Government recommends that risk assessments be made on an individual basis for such individuals, taking account of their individual needs and circumstances.
-For example, where an extremely vulnerable member of staff is willing to return to the work place and undertake face-to-face duties, they should be enabled to do so as far as is reasonably practicable, taking all reasonable measures into account and subject to additional mitigatory measures based on their individual risk assessment.
-In some cases, such as some supporting and technical staff, it will not be possible to work from home, so it is particularly important that up to date risk assessments are in place, and all reasonable measures have been considered and put in place.
-It is also important that all staff and learners in this category have opportunities to discuss any concerns they may have before they return to the education or work setting, and consideration should therefore be given to arranging a meeting with individuals to allow for these discussions to take place.
+For example, where a clinically extremely vulnerable member of staff is willing to return to the work place and undertake face-to-face duties, they should be enabled to do so as far as is reasonably practicable, taking reasonable measures into account and subject to additional mitigatory measures based on their individual risk assessment.
+In some cases, such as some supporting and technical staff, it will not be possible to work from home, so it is particularly important that up to date risk assessments are in place, and reasonable measures have been considered and put in place.
+It is also important that all staff and learners in this category have opportunities to discuss any concerns they may have before they return to the education/work setting, and consideration should therefore be given to arranging a meeting with individuals to allow for these discussions to take place.